 Called “one helluva a guitar-player” by Bruce Springsteen and nominated for six Blues Music Awards, Ana and her six-piece band have toured tirelessly, sharing stages with B.B.
 King, Buddy Guy, Jeff Beck, Joe Bonamassa and many others.
 Her albums ‘Can You Stand The Heat’ and ‘Unconditional’ were USA Today Picks-Of-The-Week and featured on NPR Weekend Edition, who praised her “Fiery technique on the Stratocaster”.
 Nearly all of Ana’s albums reached the top of the Billboard Blues Charts.

 The Campbell Brothers present a compelling, rich variety of material with the growling, wailing, shouting, singing and swinging voice of the steel guitar, played as you have never heard it played before.
 Their music is a soul stirring blend of electric blues and rock.
-Pedal steel guitarist Chuck Campbell and lap-steel playing brother Darick are two of the finest in this tradition.
+Pedal steel guitarist Chuck Campbell is one of the finest in this tradition.
 The Campbell Brothers have performed in venues from sanctuary to concert hall, including the Kennedy Center and the Lincoln Center.

 Grammy nominated Victor Wainwright & The Train are known for their Power-house blues, Memphis soul, and roots rock’n roll.
 Composer, producer, vocalist, and piano player; Victor Wainwright is a raucous high-octane, dynamic performer and crowd pleaser with soul to spare.
 A six-time Blues Music Award winner, Victor has a passion for entertaining and creating progressive roots music in an effort to move the art-form forward.
 Their six member band, including a big soul sounding horn section, will be rocking Briggs Farm!